-The Company's properties are all located in Argentina and include 29 properties covering 322,694 ha. in five provinces, as shown in Table 1, at the end of this section.
-The following summary discusses only the most active of these projects.
-Unless otherwise stated, the technical information provided below has been prepared by Bruce Smith, AUSIMM, Golden Arrow's Exploration Manager, and has been reviewed by Gerald G. Carlson, Ph.D., P.Eng., both Oualified Persons as defined under National Instrument 43-101.
+The Company's properties are all located in Argentina and include 29 properties covering approximately 320,000 ha. in five provinces.
+The following summary discusses only the most active/material of these projects.
+Unless otherwise stated, the technical information provided below has been prepared by Bruce Smith, AUSIMM, Golden Arrow's Exploration Manager, and has been reviewed by Brian McEwen, P.Geol. both Qualified Persons as defined under National Instrument 43-101.